Interlibrary Loan and Document Delivery FAQ

 What is available through ILL?

 Books, theses, periodical articles and some materials reproduced in microform, such as newspapers, may be borrowed in accordance with the US copyright law.
-Books owned by Loyola that are currently checked out or are designated missing or lost in our Pegasus catalog may also be requested.
-If you are unable to find an item that our catalog indicates is available, please request the item in Pegasus.
+Books owned by Loyola that are currently checked out or are designated missing or lost in the library catalog may also be requested.
+If you are unable to find an item that our catalog indicates is available, please request the item in library catalog.
 We will conduct a search and notify you of the results.
 If the item is confirmed missing, you may request a copy through ILL.

 What is not available through ILL?